LioMessiForeverKing/thenetworkwebapp/HOMEPAGE_COPY.md

 SHAPED BY YOUR SIGNALS.

-The tiny things that make you, you.
+The small signals you leave behind every day.

-Your digital life is full of clues about what you love.
+With your permission, we read your YouTube subscriptions and liked videos — nothing more.

-We connect them, so discovery finally feels natural instead of random.
+We use them to understand what you genuinely care about, so discovering people feels intentional, not random.

 ---